StormWindStudios/LinuxNotes/README.md

 If you are still determined to use iptables, be aware that any rules you defined are *not* persistent by default.
 You must either install a helper service or save the rules on shutdown (`iptables-save > fw.rules`) and reload them on startup (`iptables-restore fw.rules`)

 ### Fail2Ban
 Fail2Ban is a cool tool.
-It monitors log entries for authentication failures and, once a threshold is met, will dynamically generate firewall rules to block offended IP addresses.
+It monitors log entries for authentication failures and, once a threshold is met, will dynamically generate firewall rules to block offending IP addresses.

 Let's get it up and running on Ubuntu.